The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

-The CBH Program provides funding for the development of integrated housing for people with disabilities, including elders, with priority for individuals who are in institutions or nursing facilities or at risk of institutionalization.
+The CBH Program provides funding for the development of integrated housing for people with disabilities, with priority for individuals who are in institutions or nursing facilities or at risk of institutionalization.

-CBH Program excludes clients of the DMH and DDS but includes many other people with disabilities who are institutionalized or at risk of institutionalization.
-For CBH, a disabled person must have a physical or mental impairment of a permanent or long and continuous duration that substantially limits one or more major life activities.
+The CBH Program excludes clients of the DMH and DDS (who may access housing financed through the FCF program), but includes many other people with disabilities who are institutionalized or at risk of institutionalization.
+In order to be eligible for CBH, a person must have a physical or mental impairment of a permanent or long and continuous duration that substantially limits one or more major life activities.
 The physical or mental impairment must be medically demonstrable by acceptable clinical and laboratory diagnostic techniques.

 Eligible populations include adults with a broad range of disabilities including mobility impairments, cerebral palsy, multiple sclerosis, muscular dystrophy, epilepsy, HIV/AIDS, brain or spinal cord injuries, sensory disabilities, emotional disabilities and cognitive disabilities.

-Priority will be given to projects that provide integrated housing such as several CBH units within a larger rental building or development.
-Ideally, no more than 15% of the units should be for people with disabilities.
-Rental projects are more likely to be more appropriate for CBH-eligible populations but ownership units are allowed.
+Projects seeking CBH funds must be certified by the Massachusetts Rehabilitation Commission, and priority will be given to projects that provide integrated housing that includes several CBH units within a larger rental building or development.
+Ideally, no more than 15% of the units should be set-aside for people with disabilities.